pulumi/docs/tour/programs-properties.md

 A resource often has different output properties than input properties, because cloud providers may compute outputs.
 For instance, the URL for an API, the IP address of a load balancer, etc, are typically auto-assigned.

-A resource's output properties a promise-like in nature, because they aren't known until creation finishes.
+A resource's output properties are promise-like in nature, because they aren't known until creation finishes.
 Hence the use of the "apply"-style functions above.
 Outputs will, in fact, not even resolve to a value during previews.

 Output properties also carry dependency information, so that if an output from one resource is supplied as input to